alpby/awesome-lca/README.md

 A curated list of awesome LCA resources.
 Inspired by [awesome-php](https://github.com/ziadoz/awesome-php) and [awesome-computer-vision](https://github.com/jbhuang0604/awesome-computer-vision).

 ## Contributing and Collaborating
 Contributions are always welcome!
 Please feel free to send me [pull requests](https://github.com/alpby/awesome-lca/pulls) or email (alper.bayram.001@student.uni.lu) to add links.
+You can look at [contributors](./people.md) to see the list of awesome LCA people.

 ## Table of Contents